Kubo2/odoo/doc/howtos/themes.rst

    :class: shadow-0

 The **sequence** attribute defines the link’s position in the top menu.
 In our example, we set the value to ``99`` in order to place it last.
-I you want to place it in a particular position, you have to replace the value according to your needs.
+If you want to place it in a particular position, you have to replace the value according to your needs.

 As you can see inspecting the *data.xml* file in the ``website`` module, the **Home** link is set to ``10`` and the **Contact** us one is set to ``60`` by default.
 If, for example, you want to place your link in the **middle**, you can set your link’s sequence value to ``40``.